WellthCare

 What is a health reimbursement arrangement (HRA) and how does it work?

 A Health Reimbursement Arrangement (HRA) is an IRS-approved, employer-funded health benefit that reimburses employees tax-free for qualified medical expenses and, in some cases, individual health insurance premiums.
-Unlike an HSA or FSA, an HRA is not an account with a cash balance that employees own; it's a promise from the employer to pay back eligible expenses up to a predetermined allowance.
-This makes HRAs a powerful and flexible tool for employers to control costs while providing meaningful, personalized benefits to their workforce.
+Here's the thing: it's not an account like an HSA or FSA—there's no cash balance you own.
+Instead, it's a promise from your employer to pay back eligible expenses up to a set amount.
+That's a big deal for employers looking to control costs while offering benefits that actually fit their people's needs.
+WellthCare, the first Health-to-Wealth Benefit System, goes further by paying employees back for preventive health actions with store dollars and automatic retirement contributions, while providing $0-co-pay care and adding no new out-of-pocket cost for employers.

 The Main Types of HRAs